-After working with the Good Faith Partnership on a previous project, I was asked to give my proposal on how I would make a new project come to life online.
+After working with the Good Faith Partnership on a previous project, I was asked to give my proposal on how I would make a website for new project.
 The project was in response to the energy crisis in the UK, to partner with public spaces across the nation to become warm and safe places for those who weren't able to afford to heat their homes.

-We now have a website that over 6,000 organisations have registered on (and 4,000+ currently open spaces), providing a warm space for their local communities to access in a fight against the energy crisis that has gripped our nation.
-The website has reached over 50k visitors per week with users finding a warm space or organisations using resources to equip themselves in the safe delivery of their own warm welcome space.
+The first build in 2022 enabled 6,000 organisations to register (4,000+ open on the map), providing a warm space for their local communities to access in a fight against the energy crisis that has gripped our nation.
+It reached over 50k visitors per week with users finding a warm space or organisations using resources to equip themselves in the safe delivery of their own warm welcome space.